martin-majlis/Wikipedia-API/README.rst

 How To Get Full Text
 ~~~~~~~~~~~~~~~~~~~~

-To get full text of Wikipedia page you should use property ``text`` which constructs text of the page
+To get the full text of the Wikipedia page you should use the property ``text`` which constructs the text of the page
-as concatanation of summary and sections with their titles and texts.
+as a concatenation of the summary and the title and text of each section.

 .. code-block:: python